 This is also btw, why I think it is not good to speak about projects in product development:

+A project is temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.
 And a project is unique in that it is not a routine operation, but a specific set of operations designed to accomplish a singular goal.
 So a project team often includes people who don’t usually work together – sometimes from different organizations and across multiple geographies.

 PMI